 Q: How is Container Extensions different from Linux on Z?

-A: z/OS Container Extensions gives z/OS environments the ability to deploy Linux on Z applications as Docker Containers for workloads with an affinity to z/OS.
+zCX gives z/OS environments the ability to deploy Linux on Z applications as Docker containers for workloads with an affinity to z/OS.
 It is not a replacement for traditional Linux on Z environments.

 If you are a client with Linux on Z installations, you will continue to run those installations.
-If you are a z/OS client that used to, but no longer has a Linux on Z installation, you should consider z/OS Container Extensions.
-If you are a z/OS client that has never had a Linux on Z installation, then z/OS Container Extensions is a low effort way to try Linux on Z.
+If you are a z/OS client that used to, but no longer has a Linux on Z installation, you should consider zCX.
+If you are a z/OS client that has never had a Linux on Z installation, then zCX Extensions is a low effort way to try Linux on Z.

 Q: What can run in z/OS Container Extensions?

-Anything with s390x architecture (the IBM Z opcode set) in Docker hub can be run in z/OS Container Extensions.
+Anything with s390x architecture (the IBM Z opcode set) in Docker hub can be run in zCX.
 The code is binary compatible between Linux on Z and Container Extensions.

-In addition to open source packages, IBM plans to have IBM and third-party software available at the GA of z/OS 2.4.
-It is intended that clients will be able to participate with their own Linux applications, which can easily be packaged in Docker format and deployed in the same as open source IBM and vendor packages.
+In addition to open source packages, there will likely be IBM and third-party software available.
+It is intended that clients can participate with their own Linux applications, which can easily be packaged in Docker format and deployed in the same as open source, IBM, and vendor packages.